患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Liposarcoma

-Treatment of newly diagnosed liposarcoma may include the following:
+Treatment of newly diagnosed liposarcoma may include:

 Dermatofibrosarcoma protuberans